Factor pre-training in Bayesian multivariate logistic models: Methodology

 \item Given the estimate for the loadings and regression matrices $(\hat \Lambda, \hat B)$, we update $M$ via

-\end{enumerate} Each step in the optimization algorithm is parallelizable, respectively, across columns or rows of $Y$, is solved via a projected Newton-Raphson method, and has a cost of $\mathcal O\{np(k+q)^3 \texttt{max\_iter}\}$, where $\texttt{max\_iter}$ is an upper-bound on the number of Newton steps of each routine.
-In practice, we stop the iterations once the relative increase in log-posterior is smaller than a small threshold $\epsilon$; in our experiments, we set $\epsilon=0.001$.
-The starting point for the algorithm is found via singular value decomposition based initialization adapted from \citet{chen_jmle}.
-Such initialization was shown to provide consistent estimates for the loadings in \citet{ifa_svd}, when $X = 1_n$.
+\end{enumerate} Each step in the optimization algorithm is parallelizable across columns or rows of $Y$, is solved via a projected Newton-Raphson method, and has a cost of $\mathcal O\{np(k+q)^3 \texttt{max\_iter}\}$, where $\texttt{max\_iter}$ is an upper bound on the number of Newton steps of each routine.
+We stop iterations once the relative increase in the log-posterior is smaller than a small threshold $\epsilon$; in our experiments, we set $\epsilon=0.001$.
+The starting point for the algorithm is found via an initialization based on singular value decomposition adapted from \citet{chen_jmle}.
+This initialization was shown to provide consistent estimates for the loadings in \citet{ifa_svd}, when $X = 1_n$.
 More details are provided in the Supplementary Material.
-The solution to \eqref{eq:cjmap}$, (\hat M, \hat \Lambda, \hat B)$, is post-processed and transformed into the triplet $(\tilde M, \tilde \Lambda, \tilde B)$, such that $X \hat B ^\top + \hat M\hat \Lambda^\top = X\tilde B^\top+ \tilde M\tilde \Lambda^\top $, $\tilde M^\top \tilde M = nI_k$, and $\tilde M^\top X = 0$.
-This procedure is detailed in the Supplementary Material, and leaves the value of the linear predictor unchanged, while enforcing the matrix product of the transpose of the latent factors with itself and with the matrix of covariates to be equal to their expectation.
+The solution to \eqref{eq:cjmap}$, (\hat M, \hat \Lambda, \hat B)$, is post-processed and transformed into the triplet $(\tilde M, \tilde \Lambda, \tilde B)$, so that $X \hat B ^\top + \hat M\hat \Lambda^\top = X\tilde B^\top+ \tilde M\tilde \Lambda^\top $, $\tilde M^\top \tilde M = nI_k$, and $\tilde M^\top X = 0$.
+This procedure is detailed in the Supplementary Material and leaves the value of the linear predictor unchanged, while enforcing the matrix product of the transpose of the latent factors with itself and with the matrix of covariates to be equal to their expectation.
 We take $\tilde M$ as our final estimate for $M$.
-We show $\tilde \Lambda \tilde \Lambda^\top$ and $\tilde B$ to be consistent in terms of relative Frobenius error in Theorem \ref{thm:recovery_Z}.
-We propose an approach for uncertainty quantification in the next section.
+We show that $\tilde \Lambda \tilde \Lambda^\top$ and $\tilde B$ are consistent in terms of the relative Frobenius error in Theorem \ref{thm:recovery_Z}.
+In the next section, we propose an approach for uncertainty quantification.